kalliste/projectnotes/programmingenvironment/dialogwithjayhova.md

 > But in the right system, probably we can get pretty far by amassing a pile of sentences describing what we want and what we don't want
 >
 > Also, in the right system we may be able to crowd-source the work a lot more instead of assigning big components to specific people

+> My expectation is that if you tried to go after this goal directly now without doing all this other stuff to set the AI up for success, and without a human taking a turn frequently, the bot would run a long long time and fail to produce a result that meets the specification, and when it did succeed in producing such a result, it would be very wrong in all sorts of ways you didn't think of to say yet.
+Basically it would be slower and worse than having the human drive and getting the bot to help with pieces here and there.
+But people are trying it!
+So we can just let them do that and see if they can prove me wrong.